ibm-cloud-docs/text-to-speech/developer-overview.md

     -   The `GET /v1/synthesize` method accepts the input text as a query parameter.
 The maximum size of the request is 8 KB, which includes the input text and the URL and headers.
     -   The `POST /v1/synthesize` method accepts the input text in the body of the request.
 The maximum size of the request is 8 KB for the URL and headers, and 5 KB for the input text that is sent in the body of the request.

     You can pass the service plain text or text that is annotated with the Speech Synthesis Markup Language (SSML).
 SSML is an XML-based markup language that provides annotations of text for speech synthesis applications such as the {{site.data.keyword.texttospeechshort}} service.
-The service augments SSML with service-specific expressive and voice-transformation elements.
+The service augments SSML with service-specific expressive and voice-transformation elements, which are available for some standard US English voices.

     For more information, see [Specifying input text](/docs/services/text-to-speech?topic=text-to-speech-usingHTTP#input).
 -   *Voices:* The service accepts text and produces audio in various languages, voices, and dialects.
 The service offers at least one male or female voice, sometimes both, for each supported language and different dialects such as US and British English.
-It also offers versions of some voices that use Deep Neural Network (DNN) technology to synthesize text to speech.
+It offers both standard (concatenative) and enhanced neural versions of most voices.

     You can use the service's `GET /v1/voices` or `GET /v1/voices/{voice}` methods to learn more about the supported voices.
 The service synthesizes the text into the language of the specified voice.
 Be sure to match the voice to the input text.